Health advice and safety measures

 - Nuvaxovid (Biocelect on behalf of Novavax)

-COVID-19 vaccination appointments at UHS
+COVID-19 vaccination appointments

 - If you have recently returned from overseas and you have any questions regarding your vaccination status, please email firstname.lastname@example.org.